miruji/rts-docs/README.md

 ## rts-docs
-Official documentation on the programming language RTS.
+Official documentation for the [RTS](https://github.com/rts-lang/rts) programming language.
+Each folder is dedicated to a specific version and contains translations.

-Has translations into English and Russian.
+Currently, only English and Russian versions are supported.
+Once a sufficient number of changes accumulate, they are published on the official website, ensuring that only verified and stable documentation is included.

-Each folder is either a version or an revision for a version.
+The documentation is available on the official [site](https://realtime.su/en/docs).

-Each folder has supported translations.
+## License

-Documentation can be read on the official [site](https://realtime.su/en/docs)
+All documentation is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which means you are free to contribute by opening issues in this repository or translating the documentation into your language.